Awful/Awful.app/README.md

 Bump the major version when raising the iOS deployment target.
 Otherwise, bump the minor version.

+Also, when raising the iOS deployment target, please tag the last commit that supports the no-longer-supported deployment target(s) and update the table in the section "iOS deployment targets" below.

 ### Handy utilities

 If you peek in the [Xcode](Xcode) folder you'll find: